The 14 Most Famous Books in the World

 Fixing this section is really one of the most correct decisions ever made in my life.
 I really learned a lot of interesting things in this class.
 Without it, I wouldn't have the opportunity to force myself to write a ten-page essay to analyze Hamlet and read Hamlet thoroughly.

-9. Notre Dame de Paris
+9. Notre Dame de Paris by Victor Hugo

 "Notre Dame de Paris" by French romantic writer Hugo is a must-read romantic genre work.
 The plot of the novel is bizarre, intense, lively, unpredictable, dramatic, and legendary.
 It is very representative most famous books in the history of French literature.
 It is very artistic.